 Guest Trip Reviews

-Our trip was wonderful and exceeded expectations.
+Our trip was wonderful and exceeded our expectations.
 The schedule of activities was varied and timed well.
-We saw more than we ever could have if we'd taken this trip on our own.
-Alaska is so beautiful and we felt the activities allowed us to experience the landscape and the wildlife from multiple viewpoints.
-We were able to see moose, bear, sea otters, beluga and humpback whales, bald eagles, salmon spawning, and so much more!
-On top of all of this, were also able to make new friends and memories that will last a lifetime.- Glenview IL
+We saw more than we ever could have on our own.
+Alaska is beautiful and we felt the activities allowed us to see the beauty of the landscape and the wildlife from multiple different viewpoints.
+As a result we saw moose, bear, sea otters, beluga and humpback whales, bald eagles, salmon spawning, and so much more.
+All of that while making new friends and memories that will last a lifetime.- Glenview, IL

 Our Alaska vacation was all that we hoped for and more!
 All of the leaders were friendly, courteous, professional, fun, engaging and very accommodating!
 They all contributed in their own unique ways to making this vacation one that my son and I will both remember for the rest of our lives.
 For a family trip, there was just the right amount of activity for the kids.
 We met many fun, interesting and friendly people, and we took home with us many wonderful memories.
 I am already recommending Backroads to all of my family and friends back home.
 We will definitely be traveling with Backroads again!- Georgetown, MA

 We had an absolutely wonderful time - the fabulous trip leaders made the trip extraordinary.
 Our children will remember this trip for the rest of their lives.
-In addition to just being great companions, examples of their extra effort were they secured a fantastic behind the scenes tour of the sea life center for the kids, gave my (substantial) 6 year old a mile + long piggy back when she refused to continue walking, and Allan literally took baby steps with me on the walk up to Harding Ice Field - as a result I made it to the top!
-We have told many friends about the trip and we plan to do another one soon.- Westport, CT
+In addition to just being great companions, examples of their extra effort were they secured a fantastic behind-the-scenes tour of the sea life center for the kids, gave my (substantial) 6-year-old a mile-plus-long piggyback when she refused to continue walking, and literally taking baby steps with me on the walk up to Harding Icefield - as a result I made it to the top!
+We have told many friends about the trip and we plan to do another one soon- Westport, CT